lifelynl/docker-mongo-restore-container/README.md

 # Mongo restore container
-This container will download a given backup file from S3 en use mongorestore to restore the backup to the given MongoDB host (default: mongo:27017).
+This container will download a given backup file (gzipped archive) from S3 en use mongorestore to restore the backup to the given MongoDB host (default: mongo:27017).

 Currently using MongoDB 3.4.